wxleong/tpm2-provision-service/README.md

 # Introduction

-This is a TPM 2.0 provisioning service.
+Provisioning server for TPM 2.0.

 # Table of Contents